What is it?

 - taking a lot all at once

-- mixing substances that can be dangerous when taken together, like drinking alcohol and taking sleeping pills at the same time
+- mixing substances (poly drug use), like drinking alcohol and taking sleeping pills at the same time

-Substance use problems may also include dependence, sometimes called addiction.
+Problematic substance use may also include dependence, sometimes called addiction.

-- have a hard time cutting back or quitting a substance, even though they want to cut
+- Have a hard time cutting back or quitting a substance, even though they want to.

 Is any substance use a problem?